vojtechruz/vojtechruzicka-blog/README.md

 ```

 For production build, you will need to set these variables on the build machine or your build service (such as Netlify).

+## Google analytics
+Similar to search configuration, Google Analytics key is stored in environmental variable `GA_ID`, which needs to be configured for analytics to work.